OECD – WCEFOnline Side Event

 A recent OECD study reviewed 47 scenarios from 15 modelling studies, both regional and global.
 Existing studies indicate that a circular economy transition is likely to lead to net improvement in employment rates, albeit small: findings show that employment gains of circular policies range between 0 and 2%, with one study predicting employment gains up to 7%.
 However, these aggregate employment impacts hide large differences among sectors, with employment decreasing in some sectors, but with job opportunities in other sectors.
 OECD modelling shows that employment in secondary based metal production and recycling sectors will be 27% and 48% higher than the baseline (business as usual scenario), corresponding to 284,000 and 68,000 additional jobs at the global level.

-This OECD-WCEFOnline Side Event invites policymakers and representatives from business, NGOs, academia and other stakeholders to learn about the state-of-the-art knowledge on circular policies and expected employment effects.
-This event will allow participants to discuss the possible opportunities, pitfalls and limits that CE policies may have for employment.
-The discussion will also look at opportunities for a circular green recovery from COVID-19.
-The session will feature presentations of OECD’s work on labour implications of the circular economy transition, followed by a discussion with relevant stakeholders.
+This OECD-WCEFOnline Side Event invited policymakers and representatives from business, NGOs, academia and other stakeholders to learn about the state-of-the-art knowledge on circular policies and expected employment effects.
+Participants discussed the possible opportunities, pitfalls and limits that CE policies may have for employment.
+The discussion also looked at opportunities for a circular green recovery from COVID-19.
+The session featured presentations of OECD’s work on labour implications of the circular economy transition, followed by a discussion with relevant stakeholders.

 The workshop will consist of 3 sessions:

 Session 1 - Labour market consequences of a transition to a circular economy

 This session provided an overview of the mechanisms that drive changes in a labour market in the transition to a circular economy and show how modelling analyses of the labour market implications of circular economy policies can inform experts and decision-makers.
 It will do so by highlighting insights gathered from the existing literature and drawing upon 47 scenarios across 15 modelling studies.